 On 1 January 2013, the doors opened to a new era, with a new management team in place running the baths as a social enterprise, having delivered a successful asset transfer of the building from Leeds City Council.

-Bramley Baths is managed as an IPS (Industrial Provident Society), a not-for-profit with social aims run for the benefit of the community.
-The building is owned by Leeds City Council, and managed by Bramley Baths & Community Ltd on a 25 year lease.
-The baths are managed by a professional team led by Chief Executive Tracy Basu, reporting to a Board of Trustees, made up of individuals from West Leeds.
-The Friends Group (Friends of Bramley Baths) supports the baths through volunteering and fundraising.
+Bramley Baths is managed as an IPS (Industrial Provident Society), a not-for-profit organisation with social aims run for the benefit of the community.
+The building is owned by Leeds City Council, and managed by Bramley Baths & Community Ltd on a 50-year lease.
+The Baths are managed by a professional team led by Chief Executive Jayne Young, reporting to a Board of Trustees made up of individuals from across West Leeds and beyond.